 The conference program is divided into two parts:

-- two days of training workshops in machine learning and digital skills, and
+- a two-day training workshop in machine learning and digital skills, and

 - a three-day cross-disciplinary meeting centered around a hack-day.

-Registration for each part is separate - come for the full week, the workshops or just the conference.
+Registration for each part is separate - come for the full week, the workshop or just the conference.

-The hack day in particular is a key focus of the meeting and a fantastic opportunity to bootstrap cross-disciplinary projects.
+The hack-day is a key focus of the meeting and a fantastic opportunity to bootstrap cross-disciplinary projects.
 Our generous industry partners are sending experts in machine-learning, computer vision, visualisation, data-wrangling, sensors and aerial platforms to help you achieve your vision:

-We are lining up fantastic speakers to inspire you and demonstrators to help you achieve your hack-day goals.
-Stay tuned for more announcements as the list grows here.
+We are lining up fantastic speakers to inspire you help you achieve your hack-day goals.

 Dr Feain is a commercialisation specialist at CSIRO Astronomy and Space Science.
 She has extensive astrophysics research experience and and was project scientist for the Australian Square Kilometer Array Pathfinder (ASKAP) telescope, before founding a medical imaging company to develop an innovative radiation therapy machine for treating cancer.